How to Create Your Event Budget

 Before plunging into the nitty-gritty of expenses and revenue, it is vital to take a macro view of your budget plan and goals.

 Define what financial success means for your event and how it will be measured.
 It will vary depending on the objectives as well as the nature of the event.
 Set your goals and targets accordingly.
-Read more about how defining goals and objectives are crucial to success here. (also read Defining event goals and objectives are key to success)
+Read more about how defining goals and objectives are crucial to success here.

 VIRTUAL EVENT BUDGET PLANNING